remix-run/remix/docs/guides/routing.md

 **Splat** - A trailing wildcard on a route path that will match anything (including subsequent `/`) and provided to the app.

-**Outlet** - A component rendered inside of a parent route that is shows where to render the matching child route
+**Outlet** - A component rendered inside of a parent route that shows where to render the matching child route

 </docs-info>